Want to take that dream trip? You got this!

 - Quit Smoking / Drink Less.
 I enjoy having a drink now and again, having a glass of wine, or having a pint of beer just as much as anyone else.
 If you cut back a bit on this, or enjoy some drinks at your friends’ houses rather than the bar, you’ll save some cash.
 Going out for drinks is expensive.
 I’m pretty sure that many of my co-workers wonder how Justin and I are able to always travel or visit new places.
 But, I see how many people are out every weekend spending hundreds of dollars at the bar, and then they have no money to do anything else.
 I would much rather save for travel!
 Plus, drinking to excess is not healthy.
 Neither is smoking, so try to quit that habit if you can.
 I don’t think I need to go into how expensive that habit can be!

 I have a couple of separate ways to save towards our holidays.
 It is most important that you choose a bank that does not charge you any service fees, plus try to get as high of interest as you can.
 Also, there are many travel credit cards out there that give you points or miles towards travel.
-I won’t go too much into that because I know that this varies from country to country.
+Make sure you sign up with one of those ASAP!

 - Open a Travel Savings Account.
 I put $100 every two weeks into a separate savings account and let the money accumulate.
 It is amazing how quickly it adds up!

-- Coin Jar.
+- Travel Fund Jar.
 In Canada, we have these $2 coins called “Toonies”.
 Every time I spend money and get my change back (like when I purchase a coffee..haha), I take all of my toonies and throw them into this change jar.
 On our last Caribbean cruise, I had so many toonies that it translated into all of my spending money for the trip!
+There are even adorable travel fund jars to make saving even more fun.

 - Do Additional Work.
 If you’re able to, do some extra freelance work on the side, work a little bit of overtime at your job, or get a second job to save towards your vacations.
 You can put all of this money straight into your travel savings account.
-Between my regular job and the part-time school that I’m doing at the moment (studying to be a Registered Holistic Nutritionist!), I don’t really have any extra time for this type of thing.
+Being a full time travel blogger is more than a full time job for me (helloooo 16 hour days!).
 But, you might find that you have some free time and can spend a couple of hours a night doing some freelance work from home for a little bit of extra cash.

 Lina & David of Divergent Travelers